mouse-reeve/recipes/tea/tea_sandwiches.md

 Tea Sandwiches
 ==============

 Use soft white bread.
 Tea sandwiches should be simple, savory, and light.
-Cut them into triangles or don't bother.
+Cut them into triangles or don't bother making them at all.

 Vegetarian
 ----------